apache/druid/docs/tutorials/tutorial-latest-by.md

 </details>

-The following query demonstrates how to query for the latest points value by user for each hour:
+Run the following query to retrieve the latest points value by user for each hour:

 ```sql
 SELECT FLOOR("__time" TO HOUR) AS "hour_time",